 Utilize research-based or evidence-based practices from the National Registry of Evidenced-based Programs and Practices (www.nrepp.samhsa.gov) in outpatient treatment services.
 The Provider shall maintain a record of the types and dates of research-based or evidence-based practices provided for audit purposes.
 Progress notes for Customers shall indicate the treatment modalities being used.

 Complete the SUD Services, documentation and records that meet the Payor’s requirements for reimbursement by the Payor.
 The Provider’s SUD Services and documentation/records shall comply with the standards of the Payor, MDHHS, any applicable licensing Department or Agency of the State of Michigan, the federal statutes and regulations governing the SUD Community Grant.
-The Provider shall maintain complete and accurate records of all SUD Services provided under this Agreement in such form and submit them to the Payor at such time as may be required by the Payor’s EO or the EO’s designated representative(s).
+The Provider shall maintain complete and accurate records of all SUD Services provided under this Agreement in such form and submit them to the Payor at such time as may be required by the Payor’s designated representative(s).

 The Provider’s designated representative(s) shall, from time to time, as may be required, meet with the designated representative(s) of the Payor’s EO to discuss the Customer(s) being served and/or the SUD Services required under this Agreement.